 Inventory management is a store-managed process.
 Store requirements are assessed at each individual store and orders are placed directly with suppliers.
-Order quantities are based on a minimum order level set for each SKU and an order is raised automatically once this minimum quantity has been triggered in-store.
+Order quantities are based on a minimum order level set for each SKU and an order is raised automatically once this minimum quantity has been triggered instore.
 All purchase orders require authorisation from an appropriate level before being sent to suppliers.

 Physical inventory counts are performed for all stores every three to six months (depending on the country in which the store is located), with sections counted on a rotational basis in between as well.
 Certain high value items at greater risk of theft are counted weekly or monthly.
-MAF Retail uses the same inventory system used by Carrefour in its hypermarkets for managing store inventory.
-When goods arrive, the inventory system is automatically updated and MAF Retail's accounting system captures invoices upon receipt.
-Inventory days in MAF Retail's Carrefour hypermarkets have remained relatively constant over the three years to 31 December 2012.
-In addition, more than 75 per cent. of MAF Retail's Carrefour hypermarkets had a shrinkage level (being the percentage of loss of products between acquisition and point of sale) below 0.3 per cent. for the year ended 31 December 2012.
+Majid Al Futtaim Retail uses the same inventory system used by Carrefour in its hypermarkets for managing store inventory.
+When goods arrive, the inventory system is automatically updated and Majid Al Futtaim Retail's accounting system captures invoices upon receipt.
+Inventory days in Majid Al Futtaim Retail's Carrefour hypermarkets have remained relatively constant over the three years to 31 December 2016.